UnifiedPush/documentation/content/users/distributors/_index.md

 #### [NextPush](/users/distributors/nextpush)

 NextPush is a push server that can be hosted as a Nextcloud app.
-This is an easy way to self-host a push provider if you already have a Nextcloud server.
+This is an easy way to self-host a push server if you already have a Nextcloud server.

 ### Other options